vharmers/vharmers.github.io/content/posts/opsec_system_mgnt.md

 ```

 Feel free to use this file as a starting point for your own custom configuration.
 Remove the semicolon in front of a particular option to make it active.

 ## Closing words
 There is much more I can tell you about Ansible but I believe this is enough to get you started.
 This blog post will be the last post of the OpSec Series.
-It also acts as a bridge to my next series of blog posts which will focus more on Infrastructure As Code (IAC).
+It also acts as a bridge to my next series of blog posts which will focus more on Infrastructure as Code (IaC).

 My goal with this new blog series is to give people a standardized and structured approach for deploying infrastructure in cloud and on-premise environments.
-I will mainly explain how IAC tools like Ansible, Terraform and Packer work and how they can be used effectively.
+I will mainly explain how IaC tools like Ansible, Terraform and Packer work and how they can be used effectively.

 It has been about a year ago when I started this blog series and it has been an interesting journey.
 I often overestimated the time I needed to finish a blog post and always wanted them to be as complete as possible.
 Writing these blog posts has been a good tool to organize my knowledge and experiences.
 It is something that I want to continue to do.

 I guess that’s all I wanted to say.
 Have a good day.
-See you at my blog post series (or not if IAC does not interest you).
+See you at my blog post series (or not if IaC does not interest you).